huntdatacenter/docs/docs/administer-science/scientific-access/README.md

 ::: warning Organizational access

 You scientific access agreements are attached to your organizations access agreements.
 Thus, your department or organization need to activate [organizational access](/govern-science/organizational-access) to HUNT Cloud before you can start your scientific onboarding.
-[Contact us](/administer-science/contact/) if need guidance on how to start your organizational onboarding.
+[Contact us](/administer-science/contact/) if you need to start an organizational onboarding.

 :::